FlyOverCoderKY/NetLab/postmvp.md

 - **Math step overlays**
   - Gap: No gradient/∆W overlays during step‑through.
   - Suggestion: On `step` when paused, compute gradients for the selected class only (softmax first) via `tf.grads`, stream magnitude heatmaps, and clear when running resumes.
-  - Status: DONE (Softmax initial).
-Worker computes and streams a per-class gradient-magnitude heatmap (`overlaysArr`) when overlays are enabled; toggle added in `TrainPanel`.
-Future: extend overlays to MLP/CNN.
+  - Status: DONE.
+Worker computes and streams a per-class gradient-magnitude heatmap (`overlaysArr`) for all model types using input gradients; toggle added in `TrainPanel`.

 - **Param count reporting**
   - Gap: `compiled.params` is hardcoded for softmax.